Special Educational Needs and Disabilities

 An appropriate and accessible learning environment is provided within the school’s means and confines of the building, and is adapted where possible.
-St Mary’s is committed to ensuring that staff receive regular training, and work alongside other professionals to develop their skills, knowledge and expertise in specific areas of SEN, e.g. autism, speech and language, etc. Staff are able to offer a wide range of support and strategies for inclusion.
+St Mary’s is committed to ensuring that staff receive regular training, and work alongside other professionals to develop their skills, knowledge and expertise in specific areas of SEND, e.g. autism, speech and language, etc. Staff are able to offer a wide range of support and strategies for inclusion.

 Our Catholic Compass Partnership works together on a regular basis to share good practice and keep up to date with changes to legislation.
 This ensures we fulfil our mission statement of the partnership:

 Jesus Christ is at the centre of the life of the Partnership.
 We work together to ensure that all children reach their full potential by striving to offer the highest possible standards of education.
 We recognise that every child is unique, created in God’s image.
 We celebrate and nurture their individual gifts and talents.
 Inspired by faith, our partnership shares its achievements offering each other challenge and support, as together we follow Christ in self giving love and service.

 The following school policies, available on the website, reflect the school’s commitment to inclusion, safety and well-being of the children: